Some links on this page are affiliate links. See full disclosure in the page footer.

 After interpreting the user’s intent, the assistant pulls data from a product feed or ecommerce database.
 It then presents a match—either placing it directly in the cart or prompting the user to confirm their choice.

 Some systems may offer alternatives or upsells based on availability, preferences, or past purchases.
-All of this is done vocally, with no screen required.
+In some cases, the flow can happen almost entirely by voice, while in others a screen or app prompt supports the experience.

 That’s how you turn a spoken sentence into a confirmed order.